Use pipeline parameters to retrain models in the designer

 - Select the Pipeline endpoints tab.
 Then, select your pipeline endpoint.

 - Select the Published pipelines tab.
 Then, select the pipeline version that you want to run.

 - In the setup dialog box, you can specify the parameters values for the job.
 For this example, update the data path to train your model using a non-US dataset.

 You can find the REST endpoint of a published pipeline in the overview panel.
 By calling the endpoint, you can retrain the published pipeline.

 To make a REST call, you need an OAuth 2.0 bearer-type authentication header.
-For information about setting up authentication to your workspace and making a parameterized REST call, see Build an Azure Machine Learning pipeline for batch scoring.
+For information about setting up authentication to your workspace and making a parameterized REST call, see Use REST to manage resources.

 In this article, you learned how to create a parameterized training pipeline endpoint using the designer.